Racism has reared its ugly hateful head. At its core, racism is against God. What does the Bible have to say about this?

 We are to unite to love others and share Christ with all.

 Let us strive for the Gospel to minister to all people no matter who or where they are from.
-Racism is against the core of who God.
+Racism is against God.

 People might look different from us, smell different, talk different but Christ died for them and we are to love them and share Christ with others no matter who they are.
 The Gospel does not show partiality and neither should we.